hpcleuven/VscDocumentation/source/access/mfa_login.rst

 .. _mfa-with-ssh-agent:

-Using apps with an SSH agent
+Connecting with an SSH agent
 ----------------------------

 It is a common practice that Windows/Linux/MacOS users use different SSH clients